10 Most Sacred Spots on Earth

-Formed nearly 8,000 years ago, after an alleged massive eruption caused Mount Mazama to collapse, this deep blue, freshwater caldera lake in south-central Oregon plunges nearly 2,000 feet below ground, making it the deepest in the United States and the seventh deepest in the world.
-The Native American Klamath tribe has long considered the lake a sacred site: Their legends say a battle here between the Chief of the Above World and the Chief of the Below Worldled to the destruction of Mount Mazama.
-(Historians believe the Klamath may have witnessed the actual implosion of the mountain.)
+Formed nearly 8,000 years ago after an alleged massive eruption caused Mount Mazama to collapse, this deep blue, freshwater caldera lake in south-central Oregon plunges nearly 2,000 feet below ground, making it the deepest in the United States and the seventh deepest in the world.
+The Native American Klamath tribe has long considered the lake a sacred site: Their legends say a battle here between the Chief of the Above World and the Chief of the Below World led to the destruction of Mount Mazama.
+(Historians believe the Klamath people may have witnessed the actual implosion of the mountain.)
 The tribesmen used Crater Lake in their vision quests (tasks may have included scaling the crater walls), and it is still considered a spiritual spot.
-The lake is now part of Crater Lake National Park (nps.gov/crla/index.htm).
+The lake is now part of Crater Lake National Park.

 Getting There: Crater Lake National Park is about 60 miles from the airport in Klamath Falls and 80 miles from the airport in Medford; cars can be rented in both locations.
 (There is no public transport service available.)
 The park is open year-round, but some areas may be inaccessible in winter.
-A seven-day pass is $10 for cars and $5 per person for pedestrians or bicyclists.
+A seven-day pass is $10 for cars and $5 per person for pedestrians, bicyclists, or motorcycles.
 Check the official park website for a list of official free days each year.

 Mount Parnassus, Greece

 Getting There: Mount Parnassus is a winding, two-hour mountain drive from Athens.
-Day trips and overnight bus tours are also available (keytours.gr, overnight Delphi tours from $176 per person).
+Day trips and overnight bus tours are also available (Key Tours offers Delphi tours from $120 per person).
 After exploring the slopes, don't miss a visit to the ancient ruins in Delphi, set in the shadow of the mountain.

 Lake Atitlán, Guatemala

-Set up in the Guatemalan Central Highlands, and bordered by three volcanoes, Lake Atitlán is the deepest lake, at 1,114 feet, in Central America.
+Set up in the Guatemalan Central Highlands, and bordered by three volcanoes, Lake Atitlán is the deepest lake in Central America at 1,114 feet.
 Along with its natural beauty, the lake is famous for the Maya villages that ring its shores, many of which have been there for centuries.
 Ninth-century Panajachel, one of the largest, has been drawing tourists since the 1960s, while in Santiago Atitlán, residents are known for their worship of Maximo, a local idol that fuses Mayan gods, Catholic saints, and Spanish legends.
 Mayan ceremonies still take place at various sites around the lake, from caves to the top of an adjacent hill.
 The lake's shores are also strewn with archeological sites and ruins of pre-Spanish towns, including Chiutinamit, a mythological "underwater city."

 Getting There: Lake Atitlán is located in western Guatemala, about a two-and-a-half-hour drive from Guatemala City or Antigua.
-Companies like Transport Guatemala (transportguatemala.com) can arrange for bus or van service ($25 per person from Guatemala City, from $15 per person from Antigua).
+Companies like Transport Guatemala can arrange for bus or van service (from $25 per person from Guatemala City, from $15 per person from Antigua).
 There are a wide array of accommodations, from luxury to budget, in towns like Panajachel, along with tourist activities and dining options.

 Getting There: Sedona is a scenic two-hour drive from Phoenix, home to an international airport, and 45 minutes from the smaller commercial airport in Flagstaff.
-Maps highlighting the four vortexes are available at most hotels and online (sedona.net).
+Maps highlighting the four vortexes are available at most hotels and online.